UM Fast Facts

 Elevation: 3,200 feet

-Ski Areas: Montana Snowbowl, 14 miles from campus; Lost Trail, 60 miles from campus; Discovery, 70 miles from campus
+Ski Areas: Montana Snowbowl, 20 minutes from campus; Lost Trail and Discovery, both two hours from campus

-National Parks: Glacier National Park, 140 miles from campus; Yellowstone National Park, 270 miles from campus
+National Parks: Glacier National Park, three hours from campus; Yellowstone National Park, four hours from campus

 Type of college: Public, co-educational, doctoral; member of the Montana University System

-Campus: Sits at the base of Mount Sentinel, which includes one of the state's most popular hiking trails ,and is adjacent to the Clark Fork River.
-The campus occupies 200 acres with 64 buildings and a 25,200-seat football stadium.
+Campus: Sits at the base of Mount Sentinel, which includes one of the state's most popular hiking trails, and is adjacent to the Clark Fork River.
+The campus occupies 220 walkable acres with 64 buildings and a 25,200-seat football stadium.
 UM's campus also includes a golf course, pool, full fitness center, soccer field, softball field, and track.

 Housing: Nine residence halls on campus offer students a variety of living options: double rooms, single rooms, and suites.
 Housing is also available off campus for upperclassmen and students with families.
 These options include Lewis & Clark Villages and University Villages.
-For more information, visit the Residence Life website.
+For more information, visit the UM Housing website.

-Academic Year: Fall and spring semesters with a three-week winter session between semesters; two five-week summer sessions.
+Academic Year: Fall and spring semesters with two five-week summer sessions.

 Degrees offered: Associate's, bachelor's, master's, first-professional, doctoral degrees, and technical certificates.